2600hz/kazoo5/doc/install_rocky9.md

     sudo sed -i "s/kamailio\.2600hz\.com/$HOSTNAME/g" /etc/kazoo/kamailio/local.cfg
     sudo sed -i "s/127\.0\.0\.1/$IP_ADDR/g" /etc/kazoo/kamailio/local.cfg

+Be sure to also uncomment the `#!substdef` lines in `local.cfg` (they're commented with three hashes) and set the right values, e.g.:

+    # # #!substdef "!MY_IP_ADDRESS!127.0.0.1!g"
+    # becomes:
+    #!substdef "!MY_IP_ADDRESS!203.0.113.75!g"

 Initialize the Kamailio/KAZOO database, then start:

     kazoo-kamailio prepare
     sudo systemctl enable --now kamailio

+`kazoo-kamailio prepare` is only required when running the standard `kamailio` service — the `kazoo-kamailio` wrapper runs it as a pre-command before starting every time.

 If you use the `kazoo-kamailio` wrapper package from the 2600Hz repo instead, mask the vanilla unit first: